Dactyly

 In biology, dactyly is the arrangement of digits (fingers and toes) on the hands, feet, or sometimes wings of a tetrapod animal.
-It comes from the Greek word δακτυλος (dáktylos) = "finger".
+The term is derived from the Ancient Greek word δάκτυλος (dáktulos), meaning "finger."

-Sometimes the ending "-dactylia" is used.
-The derived adjectives end with "-dactyl" or "-dactylous".
+Sometimes the suffix "-dactylia" is used.
+The derived adjectives end with "-dactyl" or "-dactylous."

 As a normal feature

 Pentadactyly

-Pentadactyly (from Greek "five") is the condition of having five digits on each limb.
+Pentadactyly (from Ancient Greek πέντε (pénte), meaning "five") is the condition of having five digits on each limb.
 It is traditionally believed that all living tetrapods are descended from an ancestor with a pentadactyl limb, although many species have now lost or transformed some or all of their digits by the process of evolution.
-However, this viewpoint was challenged by Stephen Jay Gould in his 1991 essay "Eight (Or Fewer) Little Piggies", where he pointed out polydactyly in early tetrapods and described the specializations of digit reduction.
+However, this viewpoint was challenged by Stephen Jay Gould in his 1991 essay "Eight (or Fewer) Little Piggies," where he pointed out polydactyly in early tetrapods and described the specializations of digit reduction.
 Despite the individual variations listed below, the relationship is to the original five-digit model.

 In reptiles, the limbs are pentadactylous.

-Dogs and cats have tetradactylous paws but the dewclaw makes them pentadactyls.
+Dogs have tetradactylous paws but the dewclaw makes them pentadactyls.
+Cats also have dewclaws on their front limbs but not their hind limbs, making them both pentadactyls and tetradactyls.

 Tetradactyly

-Tetradactyly (from Greek "four") is the condition of having four digits on a limb, as in many amphibians, birds, and theropod dinosaurs.
+Tetradactyly (from Ancient Greek τετρα- (tetra-), meaning "four") is the condition of having four digits on a limb, as in many birds, amphibians, and theropod dinosaurs.

 Tridactyly

-Tridactyly (from Greek "three") is the condition of having three digits on a limb, as in the rhinoceros and ancestors of the horse such as Protohippus and Hipparion.
+Tridactyly (from Ancient Greek τρι- (trí-), meaning "three") is the condition of having three digits on a limb, as in the rhinoceros and ancestors of the horse such as Protohippus and Hipparion.
 These all belong to the Perissodactyla.
 Some birds also have three toes, including emus, bustards, and quail.

 Didactyly

-Didactyly (from Greek "two") or bidactyly is the condition of having two digits on each limb, as in the Hypertragulidae and two-toed sloth, Choloepus didactylus.
+Didactyly (from Ancient Greek δι- (di-), meaning "two") or bidactyly is the condition of having two digits on each limb, as in the Hypertragulidae and two-toed sloth, Choloepus didactylus.
 In humans this name is used for an abnormality in which the middle digits are missing, leaving only the thumb and fifth finger, or big and little toes.
 Cloven-hoofed mammals (such as deer, sheep and cattle – Artiodactyla) have only two digits, as do ostriches.

 Monodactyly

-Monodactyly (from Greek "one") is the condition of having a single digit on a limb, as in modern horses and other equidae (though one study suggests that the frog might be composed of remnants of digits II and IV, rendering horses as not truly monodactyl) as well as sthenurine kangaroos.
+Monodactyly (from Ancient Greek μόνος (mónos), meaning "one") is the condition of having a single digit on a limb, as in modern horses and other equids (though one study suggests that the frog might be composed of remnants of digits II and IV, rendering horses as not truly monodactyl) as well as sthenurine kangaroos.
 Functional monodactyly, where the weight is supported on only one of multiple toes, can also occur, as in the theropod dinosaur Vespersaurus.
 The pterosaur Nyctosaurus retained only the wing finger on the forelimb, rendering it also partially monodactyl.